Yash4850/DataScience/Insurance/README.md

 It is the percentage of correctly classifies instances out of all instances.
 It is more useful on a binary classification than multi-class classification problems because it can be less clear exactly how the accuracy breaks down across those classes.
 ## Confusion matrix:
 The Confusion matrix contains metrics used for finding the correctness and accuracy of the model.
 It is a table with 4 different combinations of predicted and actual values.

 ![alt text](https://github.com/Yash4850/DataScience/blob/main/Insurance/Figures/Confusion%20Matrix.PNG)

-   It is extremely useful for measuring Accuracy, Recall, Precision, F1 score.
+   <br />It is extremely useful for measuring Accuracy, Recall, Precision, F1 score.
    Accuracy = (TP + TN) / (TP + TN + FP + FN)
    It is the ratio of the number of correct predictions to the total number of input samples Recall/Sensitivity = TP / (TP + FN)